 Product Number : 2290

-Ages 6-12.
-By Becky Bridges, C.S.W., A.C.P.
-A game to help impulsive children think before they act.
+Created by Becky Bridges, C.S.W., A.C.P.
 In this ever-popular board game, active, impulsive children learn motor control, relaxation skills, how to express their feelings, and how to problem-solve.
 The manual includes information on how the game can be used both as a diagnostic and a treatment tool, and how behaviors learned in the game can be generalized for the home or classroom.
 The object of the game is to proceed through the Feelings, Stop, Relax, and Think sections of the game board to Finish, collecting chips along the way.
 The player with the most chips when the game ends wins.

 When a player lands on a Feelings Card space he/she selects, reads aloud, and answers a Feelings Card.
 This section helps children become aware of their feelings and the early signs of stress, which is essential to their achieving self-control.